jaival-11/TeleWalls/README.md

 ## Features

 * **Personal Telegram Wallpaper Cloud:** Use your own Telegram channel as unlimited cloud storage for your custom wallpaper library.
+* **Multi-Device Sync:** Seamlessly sync your favorite wallpapers, custom categories, and library across all your devices.
 * **Home Feed:** Explore your wallpaper library with high-quality preview grids and quick action controls.
 * **Categories & Collections:** Organize wallpapers into customizable categories for effortless browsing.
 * **Saved & Favorites:** Keep track of your favorite wallpapers in a dedicated tab for quick access.